1. Make sure that your Apache2 service is up and running.

 2. Check your systemctl status, this will give you a lot of information.

-user@~$ sudo apache2ctl configtest AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 127.0.1.1.
+3. Run the apache config test.
+It is always a good idea to run configtest everytime you make changes to the apache2 config file so that you won't accidentally stop apache2 service user@~$ sudo apache2ctl configtest AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 127.0.1.1.
 Set the 'ServerName' directive globally to suppress this message Syntax OK4.
 Restart the apache service

 user@~$ sudo service apache2 stop && sudo service apache2 start